AlyonkaB/AlyonkaB/README.md

 I am a Python 🐍  Developer.
 I work mainly with Django and Django REST Framework.

-💻 I am currently studying and working on a kitchen project with Django
+💻 I am currently studying and working on my first project  "kitchen project"  with Django

 📊 I am interested in and study algorithms and data structures